Overall: 2.4 x 1.4 x 1.2 cm (15/16 x 9/16 x 1/2 in.)

 Gift of Mr. and Mrs. Robert M. Hornung 1962.244

-The wealth and power of the Asante kingdom was derived primarily from its massive gold resources.
-Since at least 1600, small weights in brass and bronze were used to weight gold dust and nuggets.
+The Asante kingdom (an Akan state in present-day Ghana) primarily derived its wealth and power from its massive gold resources.
+Since at least 1600, small weights in brass and bronze were used to weigh gold dust and nuggets, which were the local form of currency.
+The rounded, worn-down edges of this weight suggest that it was used frequently.
 The royal court had the most elaborate store of weights, while commoners often had about a dozen.
-Their imagery falls into two broad cateogries: geometric and representational.
+Their imagery falls into two broad categories: geometric and representational.
 The latter often refers to proverbs, which used judiciously, marked a wise person.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.